iFatRain/pokemon-crystal-map-randomizer/README.md

 - Combined Regions - Randomizes both Johto and Kanto warps (if turned off, Kanto warps are only accessable after either getting 8 badges and using the victory gate or beating Lance and using the ship)

-- Lit Dark Caves - Dark places are lit up  (makes HM Flash unnecessary)
+- Lit Dark Caves - Dark places are lit up  (makes HM Flash unnecessary) **DOES NOT WORK IN VANILLA AS OF 1.2.0!**

 - Softlock Prevention Map Changes - Makes 2 small map changes (Mt Mortar, Vermilion) and a major change to Blackthorn to help prevent potential softlocks, detailed below.

 - Aide Gives Pokeballs at Start - Get 5 pokeballs at the start instead of the potion (turn off if you also use a full Item Randomizer)

 - Presolved Ruins Puzzles - Ruins of Alphs puzzles don't need to be solved to open the hole

+- Remove Mt.Moon Rival Fight - Removes the rival fight that is activated when you enter any Mt.Moon enterance.
+Treats it as if you've already beaten him there.

+- Goldenrod Takeover Rockets Wander - Removes rockets from blocking off areas during Goldenrod Takeover, they will instead wander the city for immersion!

 - (Temporary Setting) Lv 98 Testing Starters - Make the starting Pokemon lvl 98 to aid in testing seeds while in development.